Lifestyle #Home Buying

 • Pack up your current home with your new place top of mind, grouping items based on where they’ll be stored in your new home

-• As you unpack, be sure to find a home for items that makes sense to your daily routine, with things you use most often being easiest to access
+• As you unpack, be sure to find a home for items that make sense to your daily routine, with things you use most often being easiest to access

-• Organization is a work in progress.
+• The organization is a work in progress.
 As new items come into your home, be sure to purge items you no longer need so that you don’t outgrow your space

 Best Mortgage Rates